Back to articles

 command = "node ./utils/get-repos.js && npm run spell && npm run build"

 Finally, the config file allows you to define regular expression patterns to ignore.
-I added a few to ignore Markdown code fences and Nunjucks expressions.
+I added patterns to ignore words in Nunjucks expressions, Markdown code blocks and inline code, and proper nouns (words that start with a capital letter).

 patterns: [